seanwu1105/purdue-cs536-labs/lab2/v1/README.md

 Implement your ping app in a modular fashion and provide a `Makefile` in `v1/` to compile and generate `mypingsrv` and `mypingcli`.
-Create `README` under `v1/` that specifies the files and functions of your code, and a brief description of their roles.
-When sending and receiving 5-byte messages, note that the x86 Linux PCs in our labs use little endian byte ordering whereas Ethernet uses big endian byte ordering.
+Create `README` under `v1/` that specifies the files and functions of your code and a brief description of their roles.
+When sending and receiving 5-byte messages, note that the x86 Linux PCs in our labs use little-endian byte ordering whereas Ethernet uses big-endian byte ordering.
 Test your ping app to verify correctness.

 ## Getting Started